Seth Bogart: Music

 As a teenager in the mid-1990s, Bogart created the record label Heroes for Today, which put out albums by indie bands and distributed zines.
 In the late 1990s, Bogart created the record label Super Eight Underground, which put out albums both by and featuring indie bands such as The Causey Way, Deep Lust, The Mooney Suzuki, The Rondelles, Scared of Chaka, and Skinned Teen.
 He closed the label in 2000.

 Bogart joined Oakland-based electroclash band Gravy Train!!!! as a backup dancer under the name Hunx shortly after its inception in the early 2000s.
 He soon began writing songs for the band and performing as the band's singer and guitarist.

 In 2008, he founded Hunx and His Punx, a garage punk band, which changed its lineup in 2010 and was renamed to Hunx and His Punkettes.
 After this lineup disbanded in 2011, Bogart sold Down at Lulu's.

 In 2012, Bogart released a solo album as Hunx titled Hairdresser Blues, and, in 2015, Bogart came out with an eponymous solo album under his own name.
 2020 saw the release of his "Boys Who Don't Wanna Be Boys" and a remix version of the same album.

 Clothing

 Bogart relocated to Los Angeles in 2013, and, in 2014, he started streetwear label Wacky Wacko.
 Initially, it was to be a record label, until he lost interest in that idea.
 The line grew in popularity, and could be seen on Miley Cyrus, Tavi Gevinson, and Kathleen Hanna.
-From 2014–17, the label had a store on Sunset Boulevard in Echo Park.
+From 2014 to 2017, the label had a store on Sunset Boulevard in Echo Park.
 During this time, his work was imitated by fast fashion retailer Zara.

 Bogart has also collaborated with fashion house Saint Laurent.
 Director Hedi Slimane was a fan of Bogart's work, and used his drawings in a Saint Laurent fabric pattern entitled "Hunx notebook," and a song by Hunx and His Punx in a promotional video.